After starting to stack junk silver coins, many investors start thinking about whether or not there’s junk gold coins. Are there “junk gold” coins?

 While not usually referred to as “junk gold”, there are forms of old circulated gold coins that are often sold at or just above melt value.
 These would be the gold equivalents to junk silver.

-Prior to the United States Gold Confiscation in 1933, gold coins were in common circulation.
+Prior to Gold Confiscation in 1933, gold coins were in common circulation in the United States.
 During the gold confiscation many of the Pre-1933 gold coins were melted down.
-Some were converted to jewelry.
-Some were stashed away and hidden until it became legal to own gold again.
+Some coins were converted to jewelry so that they could be kept and saved.
+Others stashed away as many gold coins as they could.
+Those coins remained hidden until it became legal to own gold again.

 There are other gold bullion coins, such as those from Mexico and Europe that are also comparable to being junk gold.
 Gold bullion coins were in common circulation throughout most of the world up until the early to mid 20th century.

-During the 1800s and early 1900s gold coins were circulated.
+Gold coins were in common circulation during the 1800s and early 1900s.
 In the United Kingdom, the gold sovereign was the standard.
 Many of the colonies and protected territories that were part of the United Kingdom also used the gold sovereign as the standard.

 Each British Sovereign Gold coin contains .2354 troy ounces of gold.
-There are also half sovereigns and quarter sovereigns as well.
+There are also half sovereigns and quarter sovereigns coins.
+Some gold Sovereigns carry a premium due to their rarity.

 In Mexico, gold Peso coins were the standard.
 Starting in the early 1900’s millions of gold peso coins were minted.
 Gold peso coins can be bought today for close to melt value.
 Mexican Gold Pesos coins range in denominations from 2 pesos up to 50 pesos.

-Millions of these gold coins were produced for circulation and trade by their respective countries.
+Millions of these gold coins were produced worldwide for circulation and trade by their respective countries.

 Today, these coins are bought and sold close to their melt value as an investment.
 They provide a way for investors to buy and hold fractional gold in an easily recognizable form.
 It is easy to store fractional gold coins in much the same ways that junk silver is stored.